YouGoDevs/Sexy-UI/contributionsguide.md

 To get some insight on the project, head over to the ![Project ReadMe](https://github.com/YouGoDevs/Sexy-UI/blob/Kohl/README.md) file and take a look.

-`Once you're done with that, let's get you started on the best Github workflow so you can get to contributing right away.`
+`Once you're done with that, let's get you started on the best GitHub workflow so you can get to contributing right away.`

 <br/><br/>